LorinRicker/wallowa/README.md

 **how-many-chords-on-piano.rb** --

-**lsfunction.rb** -- Anyone else as frustrated as I am that bash (and other shells?) don't provide a command to *selectively* list an in-memory shell function by name?
+**lsfunction.rb** -- Anyone else as frustrated as I am that bash (and other shells?) doesn't provide a command to *selectively* list an in-memory shell function by name?
 Sure, the **set** command will dump the whole enchilada, in one huge stream of lines, but you're left to scroll-back and try to find the one function you need to review.
 This utility allows you to list a shell function, or environment variable, by name, and even supports a simple wild-card character (currently '%') to list (for example) just the functions whose name starts with 'f' (as in **lsfunction -f f%**).

 **mdrender.rb** -- A *github/markdown* rendering utility (early version).